-- each time one of its six sampling programs was started and stopped;
+- Each time one of its six sampling programs was started and stopped.

-- each sample it has collected, including its weight, which bottle it was deposited into, and whether or not recycling was required to obtain the desired volume; and
+- Each sample it has collected which bottle it was deposited into, and whether or not recycle was activated.
+The time and date of each sample collected and with the cabinet temperature.

 - all operational exceptions, including:

 - power loss and restoration,

 - bottle-full sampling suspensions,

 - sequential turntable indexing errors, and

 - sample compartment temperature and deviations

 These sample and exception records are separated into multiple log files.
-Each time a sampling program completes or is stopped, its log file is closed and a new one is opened.
-Exceptions that occur between sampling runs are thus logged into the following run's file.
+Each time a sampling program completed or stopped.
+The log file is closed and a new one is opened.
+Exceptions that occur between sampling runs are logged into the following run's file.
 The controller will keep up to 50 such files, after which the oldest file will be deleted each time a new one is created.
 The newest file is accessed as log 1; the one recorded prior to log 1 is accessed as log 2, and so on.